 If you hold citizenship in the UK, France, or Germany, you don’t need a visa to travel to the Southeast Asian country.
 But make sure that your stay doesn’t exceed fifteen days if you want to avoid getting fined.
 See the full guide and regulations for Vietnam Visa.

 Despite being a small country, the unique shape of the terrain makes its weather quite unpredictable.
-It means that the average temperature on a daily basis is around 64 °F. Add it to the high humidity, and you can realize that the climate may be quite unbearable for an unprepared tourist.
+It means that the average temperature on a daily basis is around 64 °F. Add it to the high humidity, and you will realize that the climate may be quite unbearable for an unprepared tourist.

 However, to avoid typhoons, downpours, and the unbearable heat, you should visit Vietnam in the first half of spring, from March to April.
 Alternatively, you can visit the country in the fall.
 During those seasons, the climate is more or less calm.
 It’s warm, and the chances of witnessing constant downpours are low.